 Introduction

-For broader AI lifecycle controls, connect this workflow with data provenance traceability and LLM operational governance patterns.
+For broader AI lifecycle controls, see data provenance traceability and LLM operational governance patterns.

 Deployment Principle: Treat SVM as a Controlled System

-SVM quality in production depends heavily on control loops and not only on static hyperparameters.
-The most consistent teams formalize SVM operations as an iterative system:
+Static hyperparameters are not enough.
+SVM quality in production depends on control loops, and the teams that ship reliably tend to formalise SVM operations as an iterative system:

 - Data-contract checks.